reselbob/SimpleWeb3Auth/README.md

 ![Screenshot 2023-10-03 at 11 29 57 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/6fe5bdca-e7f7-4b51-9b7f-9f6db1003eab)

-Fill in the form and click the button labeled `Submit User Profile`.
+**Step 1:** Fill in the data fields in the form.

 ![Screenshot 2023-10-03 at 11 31 00 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/48d81246-4332-4486-a25f-40d82bbffe4d)

+**Step 2:** Click the button labeled `Submit User Profile`.

 The profile will be saved and the declaration form will become read only.

-Refresh the web page in your web browser and login once again.
+**Step 3:** Refresh the web page in your web browser and login once again.

-This time because the application has record of your profile, you;ll be presented with a greeting particular to your profile along with the account address you used with MetaMask.
+This time because the application has record of your profile, you'll be presented with a greeting particular to your profile along with the account address you used with MetaMask.

 ![Screenshot 2023-10-03 at 11 31 20 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/489305fa-a06e-4dbe-b954-5b2a7fe52e97)